Of all the inexplicable cases I had investigated in all these years, none was ever as lethiferous, as 'The poniard of death'.

 He excused himself and explained that he had a serious engagement to attend to in the Cağaloğlu quarter nearby Topkapı Palace, where the buildings of the Sadrazam or Grand Vizier and other Viziers were located, and where foreign diplomats were received by the Grand Vizier of Constantinople.

-We left Sir Redfield at the American Boarding School and headed towards the Cité de Péra in our automobile, 'It does smell very good in this part of the city Inspector', Bonheur said.
+We had left Sir Redfield at the American Boarding School and headed towards the Cité de Péra in our automobile, 'It does smell very good in this part of the city', Bonheur said.

 'Oh, it is the Middle-Eastern aroma of the city's merchants and traders Bonheur!'
 I answered.